devoteamgcloud/poc-monday-orange-csv-fastapi/plan.md

     ! assign result to a dictionnary
 3. Compare CSV projects with Monday query result and format data to insert new projects and update existing ones
 4. Apply the mutations
+5. Repeat steps 2 3 4 for subtasks

 TODO:
-test fetch times for full boards
+test fetch times for full boards take name modification into account

 QUESTIONS
+Can projects/subtasks be deleted from or added to Jira?